Is there something in your life you are dying to do but you’re too scared to put yourself out there?

 Be clear about what you want

 Sometimes it can be hard to see your goal clearly through the fog of fear.
 Sit down and really think about your goal and what you want to achieve.
 Fear of failure can be emotional, so focusing on your end goal can really help stabilise you and provide you with a better stance to achieve your goal.
+Your mission should be more important than the fear or judgement of others.

 Understand your weaknesses